 4 Types of Giving

-When we think about giving, there are actually at least 4 different kinds of giving.
+When we think about giving, there are actually at least 4 different kinds.

 Support Based.
-The first and most common is support based giving.
+The first and most common is support-based giving.
 This kind of giving is all based upon some affiliation.
-We go to church so we support the church.
-We belong to a soccer or baseball club and we buy cookies to support the team.
+We go to church, so we support the church.
+We belong to a soccer or baseball club, and we buy cookies to support the team.
 We support the ministry, the efforts of that organization.
-Organizations need support to carry on their mission.
-On the other hand, support based giving can be inefficient because an organization may be unable to execute on their mission.
+Organizations need support to carry on their missions.
+On the other hand, support-based giving can be inefficient because an organization may be unable to execute its mission.

 Relationship Based.
 The second form of giving is relationship based.
-In essence, we have a relationship with an organization and we support that person.
-Sometimes support based giving may overlap with relationship based giving.
-For instance, you know the pastor so you support the church.
-On the other hand, because your neighbor’s son is going to China, you support the son even though you don’t know anything about China.
+In essence, we have a relationship with a person in an organization, and we support that person.
+Sometimes support-based giving may overlap with relationship-based giving.
+For instance, you know the pastor, so you support the church.
+On the other hand, because your neighbor’s son is going to China, you support the son, even though you don’t know anything about China.

 Direct.
 Direct giving is based upon a direct need.
 There is typically no organization involved.
-Our neighbor has cancer so we bring a meal, or we give them cash so they can have a night out.
+Our neighbor has cancer, so we bring a meal, or we give cash so she and her husband can have a night out.
 We see a need and respond.
-It is real, and immediate.
-Sometimes, some individuals make use of Helping Hands (www.hhmin.org) in order to facilitate a direct gift to an individual.
+It is real—and immediate.
+Sometimes, individuals make use of Helping Hands (www.hhmin.org) to facilitate a direct gift to an individual.

-Today, most givers stay focused typically on support or relationship based giving.
-More and more, giving should turn to strategic or initiative based giving.
+Today, givers stay focused, typically, on support- or relationship-based giving.
+More and more, giving should turn to strategic, or initiative-based, giving.
 By so doing, we can create solutions to the ills of the world today.